appsandwich/ifttt-webhook/README.md

 ifttt-webhook
 =============

-A webhook middleware for the ifttt.com service
+A webhook middleware for the ifttt.com service (with bundled Runkeeper API plugin)

 #How To Use
 1. Change your ifttt.com wordpress server to <http://ifttt.captnemo.in>.